 Volunteering isn’t just a way to distract yourself from financial concerns.
 It can also be a way to pick up new skills and expand your network.
 Who knows?
 Maybe it will even lead to a higher-paying job down the line.

 Examples of ways you can volunteer to make yourself a more valuable hire:

 These are just a few ways, beyond a simple brain shift, that volunteering can help you take control of your financial situation.

 If you're recently married, there are loads of ways to save money by taking advantage of marriage tax breaks.
 These small deductions can add up each year, helping you chip away at debt or save for something fun, like a romantic getaway!

 Doing a bit of research on how you qualify can go a long way towards easing your financial burden.
 Read our full resource for more tips.

 Everyone at some point in their life encounters a financial issue.
 The most important thing is to remember that the situation is not forever.
 Try not to obsess.
 Don’t sacrifice your physical or mental health because of a low bank balance.

 Nearly half of Americans suffer from a lack of funds.
-This means that budgeting is a common occurrence, so there are many options to enjoy life even while pinching pennies.
+This means that budget restraints are common, and people have found creative ways to enjoy life even while pinching pennies.